elytra/Concrete/README.md

 ```

 Of course, any other method of shading will work too.
 The Gradle Shadow plugin
-is what we recommend, though.
+is what we recommend, though. (**Note**: Old versions of Gradle suck at SSL.
+If
+you get errors trying to download from our Maven repository, please make sure
+Gradle and Java are up-to-date.
+We enforce HTTPS redirects, so switching the
+URL to HTTP won't fix anything.)

 Alternatively, you can use the [Elytra Project Skeleton](https://github.com/elytra/skel),
 which is designed for Elytra mods, but should work for any mod project.